r-lib/pkgdown/tests/testthat/_snaps/render.md

       check_open_graph_(list(image = 1))
     Condition
       Error in `check_open_graph_()`:
-      ! '_pkgdown.yml': template.opengraph.image must be a list, not a double vector.
+      ! '_pkgdown.yml': template.opengraph.image must be a list, not a number.